PHPExpertsInc/SimpleDTO/README.md

 SimpleDTO Sad Paths
  ✔ Cannot initialize with a nonexisting property
  ✔ Accessing a nonexisting property throws an error
- ✔ A DTO must have class property docblocks for each concrete property
+ ✔ A DTO must have class property docblocks -or- typehint for each concrete property
  ✔ Carbon date strings must be parsable dates
  ✔ Properties must match their data types
  ✔ Will not unserialize DTOs with invalid data